-These geographic content licensing agreements are the reason why Netflix blocks any attempts to access content that come from outside of the licensed region.
+These geographic content licensing agreements are the reason why Netflix blocks any attempts to access content that comes from outside of the licensed region.
 If they don’t restrict access in this manner, they could face lawsuits resulting in substantial financial penalties.

 How Does Netflix Block Non-Residents From Viewing American Netflix Content?

 When your computer or any other connected device is connected to the internet, it’s assigned an IP address, which works like your home’s mailing address does.
 The IP address is used to indicate where requests for information come from and where the reply should be sent.

 All countries are assigned a range of IP addresses to be used by devices in that country.
 Netflix detects this IP address and can then determine which country your connection is originating from.

 This allows them to determine which version of Netflix you should be routed to.
 This is how they restrict your access to your country of origin.